 Where a student or potential student discloses information which suggests that a potential safeguarding risk needs to be considered or when staff become aware that a student may pose a potential safeguarding risk to other students, then the Safeguarding Manager, the College Manager of the appropriate area or other manager identified in this policy, should be informed.
-The information should also be recorded on Safeguard.
+The information should also be recorded on the Safeguarding Referral Shield (My Concern) on the staff intranet.